aldeacomputer/aldea-js/docs/tutorial/basics/txbuilder.md

 # Building transactions

-Up until now, the lessons have put you firmly the realm of the Jig Developer.
-We have been thinking about code, and writing code, that lives and runs *inside* the Aldea Computer.
-But, to *use* on-chain code requires us to think a little differently.
+Until now, the lessons have focused on the role of the Jig Developer, involving code that operates *inside* the Aldea Computer.
+However, using on-chain code requires a different approach.

-It's time to shift gears and enter the realm of the App Developer.
-Real-world apps and services exist *outside* of the blockchain, written witha avriety of languages, hosted on traditional servers, with real-world users and customers.
-In this sense, an app can be seen as an *interface* to the blockchain - the place where the real world meets the blockchain world.
+It's time to transition to the role of an App Developer.
+Real-world applications and services exist outside the blockchain, written in various languages, hosted on traditional servers, and catering to real-world users and customers.
+In this context, an app serves as an interface between the real world and the blockchain.

-The only way to interact with, and change the state on the Aldea Computer is through creating transactions.
-A transaction is a list of instructions that can import and load on-chain code, as well as call methods and functions.
-A transaction results in *outputs* - either new instances of Jigs or existing Jigs that have been updated.
+To interact with and modify the state of the Aldea Computer, we need to create transactions.
+A transaction is a set of instructions that can import and load on-chain code, as well as invoke methods and functions.
+Executing a transaction produces *outputs*, which can be either new instances of Jigs or updates to existing Jigs.

 ## TxBuilder API

 :::info Aldea SDK
-In these examples we'll use the official Aldea JavaScript SDK.
-Similar tooling is being built for Rust and Elixir developers and in future we expect Aldea tooling becoming available for many languages.
+In these examples, we'll use the official Aldea JavaScript SDK.
+Similar tooling is being developed for Rust and Elixir, and we anticipate that Aldea tooling will be available for many languages in the future.
 :::

-The `TxBuilder` API ([documentation here](/api/sdk/classes/TxBuilder-1.md)) is part of our SDK.
-It uses the builder pattern to construct a new transaction, instruction by instruction.
+The `TxBuilder` API (see [documentation here](/api/sdk/classes/TxBuilder-1.md)) is part of our SDK.
+It utilizes the builder pattern to construct a new transaction, step by step.

 ```ts
 env.wallet.createFundedTx(txb => {